 None of the previous warnings, however, appear to have moved the needle much for BlueKeep patching.
 Last month, security expert Robert Graham, owner of Errata Security in Portland, Ore., said he created a customized public scanning tool for BlueKeep and found "roughly 950,000 machines are on the public Internet that are vulnerable to this bug," according to a blog post.

-Risk management vendor BitSight, which posted new research last Thursday, incorporated Graham's tool in its own scanning platform and initially found 972,829 vulnerable Windows systems on May 31, one day after the first Microsoft warning.
+Risk management vendor BitSight, which posted new research last Thursday, incorporated Graham's tool in its own scanning platform and initially found 972,829 vulnerable Windows systems on May 31, one day after the Microsoft warning.
 Since that time, the company has conducted additional scans on a regular basis, according to Dan Dahlberg, head of security research at BitSight.
 Dahlberg said more recent scanning data indicated that "some vulnerable systems" have been patch, but he couldn't provide exact figures.

 Dan Dahlberg Head of security research, BitSight

 "It's tough to say right now whether the warnings have had any real effect on a day-to-day basis for the number of unpatched systems out there," Dahlberg said.